 Changing of filters.
-The recommended time between filters changes is max four (4) months.
-Draw the filter cassettes from the device and loosen the filter fabric from the frame.
-Replace new filter fabric back into the frame.
-Press the filter cassette back into the machine so that the support network faces towards the heat exchanger.
+The recommended time between filters changes is max six (6) months.
+Draw the filter from the device.
+Press the new filter into the machine.
 Vacuum-cleaning the inside of the device is recommended at this point.

 14. BELT REPLACEMENT